Welcome to the ASF Smoker Family!

 Now that you are officially apart of the ASF Smoker Family, there are a few things you will want to know before you begin this amazingly fulfilling relationship with your smoker.

-You will need a few things before you begin: cooking oil, fat trimmings or lard, spray bottle, paper towels, and optional kitchen grade degreaser.
+You will need a few things before you begin seasoning your smoker: cooking oil, fat trimmings or lard, spray bottle, paper towels, and optional kitchen grade degreaser.

 After the degreasing process you will then coat the inside of your pit with cooking oil.
 We suggest applying the oil in a spray bottle to achieve a more even application, but this can also be done with paper towels.
 Apply the oil to your cooking chambers, grills, vertical smoke box, but not the firebox.